 Watch this clip to see how amazing it is:

 We all have those days, where it starts off great and ends in this major anticlimax.
 I had one of those this past weekend, where the day started great but as life shows us who is in control with unfortunate events we are just left to wonder why, we are left to pick up the pieces.
 I was at a police station on Saturday night, arrived there at about 6pm after i heard that my big brother got arrested for a DUI.
 Alcohol limit in South Africa is at 0.05% and he was a little over due to having drinks at a friends birthday lunch that day.

 Concerned and frustrated that this has happened, my parents and my 3 other siblings rushed to the police station.
 They locked him up and informed us that he is having a asthma attack.
 I think it was probably a panic attack but nonetheless i feared for him.
-The look on my parents faces was something i wish to never put them through or see again; they look sad, stressed and full of fear.
-I felt angry that he put them in that situation but then i panicked knowing that his asthma is really bad and he could die because of this situation.
+The look on my parents faces was something i wish to never put them through or see again; they looked sad, stressed and full of fear.
+I felt angry that he put them in that situation.

 Then i got angry.
 Angry at the world, angry at my brother for making this ridiculous choice and angry at our youth for their decisions.

-I also think the South African Police system is so unnecessary and in need of serious adjustments.
+I think the South African Police system is so unnecessary and in need of serious adjustments.
 They need to be more helpful and they need to lose their attitudes.
 I also think that young men should reevaluate their lives often.
-Drugs is not the option, violence is not the only answer and that hurting the innocent who are undeserving of being hurt should come to a stop.
+Drugs is not an option to explore, violence is not the only answer and that hurting the innocent who are undeserving of being hurt should come to a stop.

 Prison is not a pleasant place and it’s not just hurtful to you who goes but hurtful to the people around you that care about you.
 It affects us all.